-So, the time has come and you need a skylight replacement.
-This could be for many reasons – maybe your existing skylight has broken, maybe it’s getting old and leaking, or maybe it’s got an outdated design and you want to upgrade.
+So, the time has come to replace your skylight.
+This could be for many reasons: maybe your existing skylight has broken, maybe it’s getting old and leaking, or maybe it’s got an outdated design and you want to upgrade.
 Whatever the reason, replacing your skylight might seem like a daunting task.

 In this guide to skylight replacement, we want to explore how you can replace a skylight yourself, as well as helping you learn how to pick the right replacement for you and your property.
 As soon as you’re ready to learn more about both of these topics, read on and let’s begin.